li-moxin/hypothetical_training/README.md

 - The hypothetical questions with changed answers from `TAT-HQA`: released in [this repo](https://github.com/NExTplusplus/TAT-HQA).
 We also use the answer types of `span`, `multi-span`, and `count`.
 - The hypothetical questions with unchanged answers, edited from TAT-HQA.
 We release our created data in `dataset/TAT-NHQA`.
 The `uid` of TAT-NHQA appends `_nhqa` to the corresponding TAT-HQA question uid, and the `original_question_uid` refers to the corresponding TAT-QA question uid.

 The training data statistics are shown as below.
 Note that not all factual questions have the two hypothetical questions.
-For validation set, we utilize the released validation set of TAT-QA&HQA for all compared methods, also filtered by the answer types, containing 1055 questions in total.
+For validation set, we utilize the official validation set of TAT-QA&HQA for all compared methods, also filtered by the answer types, containing 1055 questions in total.

 | Data split | TAT-QA | TAT-HQA | TAT-NHQA|
 | --- | --- | --- | --- |